 However, we do typically have a few additional firearms on hand in the event of a weapon malfunction that is not easily corrected so that a student may be able to continue to qualify.

 If my handgun is equiped with a laser sight or dot, am I permitted to use this for the class?

 The Texas Concealed Handgun Licensing guidelines state that each individual who is required to complete the firearms proficiency portion of the course to to the standards set by the department (Texas Department of Public Safety).SIGN UP for a class TODAY! - top -

-Lasers/dots or other forms of additional or optional sighting and/or optical devices are not prohibited by the state.
-However, it is recommended by our firearms instructors that each individual is familiar with sight picture and sighting techniques without the aid of these types of devices, as they may be subject to failure when least expected.
+Lasers/dots or other forms of additional or optional sighting and/or "optical enhancers" are prohibited by the state for use while qualifying.
+It is also recommended by our firearms instructors that each individual is familiar with sight picture and sighting techniques without the aid of these types of devices, as they may be subject to failure when least expected.

 Are police officers, retired police officers, judicial officers, ex-DPS or retired DPS officers required to take the handgun course for proficiency certification, or are they exempt?